oroinc/documentation/commerce/dev_guide/extend_and_customize/customizing_crud.rst

 .. image:: /dev_guide/img/crud_result_view.png

-A fully working example, organized into a custom bundle is available `here <https://www.oroinc.com/orocommerce/downloads/orob2bblogpostexamplebundle?wpdmdl=1732>`_ (Download 13.47 KB).
+A fully working example, organized into a custom bundle is available `here <https://oroinc.com/b2b-ecommerce/file/2509>`_.

 In order to add this bundle to your application: